5ifar/AdventureWorks/Project Implementation/Documentation.md

 ---

-## Phase 2: Creating the Data Model using the PBI Model View
+## Phase 2: Creating the Data Model using PBI Model View

 **Step 1:** Identify Primary Keys & Foreign Keys for all the tables to form relationships.
 In the Model view, in Table properties set the Key Column value as the column that is to act as the Primary Key for the respective Lookup Table.